-If you manage access at your property with a key card or key fob system, one thing is certain.
-Eventually, residents start to have technical problems with their fobs.
+If you manage access at your property with a key card or key fob system, one thing is certain: eventually, residents start to have technical problems with their fobs.
 One of the most common is a demagnetized fob.

 Here’s a quick guide to help you fix a demagnetized key fob.

-We also cover reasons why a key fob might have been demagnetized and offer alternatives to magnetic fobs.
+We also cover reasons why a key fob might become demagnetized and offer alternatives to magnetic fobs.

 This post covers: